c0c0n3/kitt4sme/arch/interop/data.md

 work together have to exchange information in order to perform KITT4SME workflow tasks.
 For data to be exchanged and processed meaningfully in a distributed system, processes have to agree on data formats and semantics as well as on a communication mechanism.
-This chapter explains how the KITT4SME platform achieves data interoperability through the adoption of the NGSI standard, whereas later chapters address inter-process communication.
+This section explains how the KITT4SME platform achieves data interoperability through the adoption of the NGSI standard, whereas later section address inter-process communication.